MartinOvington/sec2023-insecure-website/README.md

 ## Installation instructions

-1. After cloning the repository, install the Python packages in requirements.txt (preferable in a virtual environment):
+1. After cloning the repository, install the Python packages in requirements.txt (preferably in a virtual environment):

 ```
 pip install -r requirements.txt